 - 18. At the completion of the work, the beaker containing the plastic tip pipettes shall be removed from the biosafety cabinet.
 Pipettes tips shall be lifted out of the beaker, the bleach solution allowed to drain back into the beaker, and the pipette tips placed in a puncture resistant sharps container or other approved receptacle.
 NOTE plastic pipette tips and serological pipettes are treated as sharps. - 19.
 Small volumes of liquid waste containing viral particles shall be collected in a beaker containing undiluted bleach inside the biosafety cabinet.
 The final concentration of bleach should be at least 10% of the final volume.
 After completing work, wait at least 30 minutes before disposing down the drain. - 20.
-Large volumes should be collected by vacuum aspiration into a flask containing an appropriate disinfectant, such as Wescodyne or bleach, up to 1 or 10% of the volume of the flask, respectively.
+Large volumes should be collected by vacuum aspiration into a flask containing an appropriate disinfectant, such as Vesphene III se or bleach, up to 1 or 10% of the volume of the flask, respectively.
 NOTE: No untreated or non-disinfected biological agent-containing material should be allowed into any drain connected to the sanitary sewer system (e.g., from a sink). - i.
 Bleach in the vacuum traps must be changed at least twice per week or when the flask is half full, whichever is sooner.
 Wait at least 20 minutes after finishing work to discard waste. - ii.
-Wescodyne is more stable and can be used for up to 3 months before it is discarded.
-Wescodyne-treated waste must be transferred to a sealed container marked "Unwanted materials".
-When full or 6 months after your start date (whichever happens first), arrange pickup by EHS through the SAM System.
-NO DRAIN DISPOSAL. - iii.
+For ZZZ or Vesphene III Se, change at least every 3 months (indicate the date of the last change on the flask).
+Ensure the media is exposed to disinfectant for at least 20 minutes prior to disposal.
+Collect waste into containers marked "Unwanted Materials" and date when you start collecting.
+When full or 6 months after your start date (whichever happens first), arrange pickup by EHS through the SAM website.
+NO DRAIN DISPOSAL without EHS approval. - iii.
 The flask should be placed in a secondary container to prevent it from tipping over, be labeled with a biohazard sticker and the vacuum line must be protected by a hydrophobic (HEPA) filter.
 The vacuum filters must be replaced if clogged or if liquid makes contact with the filter.
-Examples include Whatman Vacu-guard and Pall Gelman Vacushield inline disk filters.
-Used filters should be placed in the biohazard waste. - 21.
-Turn off the house vacuum when not in use. - 22.
-Clean the inside surfaces of the BSC with (name of disinfectant) after completion of work, and follow with water (if using bleach). - 23.
+Examples include Whatman Vacu-guard and Pall Gelman Vacushield in-line disk filters.
+Used filters should be placed in the biohazard waste. - 1.
+Turn off the house vacuum when not in use. - 2.
+Clean the inside surfaces of the BSC with (name of disinfectant) after completion of work, and follow with water (if using bleach). - 3.
 Allow the blower to run for at least 10 minutes following use.